Treatment Center Setting

 WHAT ALUMNI SAY

-The two alumni polled by Rehabs.com had only positive things to share about their treatment experiences.
-Each awarded four or five out of five stars for all aspects of accommodations and treatment evaluated, including meals and nutrition, opportunities for exercise and leisure activity, options in counseling approaches, and facilitation of family participation.
+The alumni surveyed by Rehabs.com to date had only positive things to share about their treatment experiences.
+The two alumni polled on various metrics gave four or five out of five stars for all aspects of accommodations and treatment evaluated, including meals and nutrition, opportunities for exercise and leisure activity, options in counseling approaches, and facilitation of family participation.

 WHAT FRIENDS & FAMILY SAY